 You can find burgers, pizza, and pasta options everywhere.
 There are also a few more specialized restaurants such as Indian and Mederterian food.

-Personally, I didn’t eat too often at western restaurants.
+Personally, I didn’t eat too often at Western restaurants.
 The only time was breakfast and that was because it is generally cheaper than other meals offered throughout the day.
 You can’t go wrong with good scrambled eggs on toast.

 Also, it isn’t too expensive compared with Thai food like you would find on the mainland.
 Though this is because everything here is just shockingly expensive.
-Nevertheless here are some of my recommendations of where to eat:
+Nevertheless here are some of my recommendations for where to eat:

 Monster Burger: As the name suggests, this is the place to come for monstrous-sized burgers.
 It’s a DIY style where the total price depends on what ingredients you’d like.
 Whether that is 5 beef patties and 6 slices of brie cheese.
 You can create your burger your own way, making it as cheap or expensive as you would like.

 Jala Cafe & Spice: This delicious cafe is the perfect breakfast spot.
 I mean you can’t go wrong with pancakes in paradise, can you?
 They also make a damn good coffee making it well worth the visit.

 Efe Mediterranean Cuisine Restaurant: This is one of the most popular restaurants on the island for travelers to visit.
 Grab a pide, kebab or a buger.
 They have an extensive menu, catering for everyone.

 Koh Phi Phi isn’t just a party place, it also has some excellent things to do.
 Whether you like a bit of exploration, life on the ocean or simply just relaxing, there is something for everyone here.

 No doubt one of the best things to do in Koh Phi Phi is to check out the viewpoint.
 I am sure at least once every traveler will hike their way up the hill to check out the view.
 Yes, it is as amazing as it looks in photos.